How to Stop Animals from Digging up the Lawn

 Rodent Mole Digging Mounds

 • Skunks are precise diggers and act as a great natural grub control.
 They dig little holes and create a pseudo aeration in their quest to find food.
-Broadcasting grass seed on top of skunk damage is never a bad idea.
+Broadcasting grass seed on top of Skunk damage is never a bad idea.

 Skunk Hole Lawn Damage